OlavoCC/Api-Model-Study/README.md

-# Api-Model-Study
+# Api Model
-Api model study to tcc
+This API will be used for studying and developing the backend for my thesis.